Santiago Island League

-The Santiago Island League was a regional championship played in all of Santiago Island until 2002 when it was broken up into two present divisions, the North and the South zones, Cape Verde.
+The Santiago Island League was a regional football championship played in all of Santiago Island until 2002 when it was broken up into two present divisions, the North and the South zones, Cape Verde.
 It formed a part of the Santiago Regional Football Association (Associação Regional de Futebol de Santiago, ARFS) The winner of the championship had played in Cape Verdean football Championships of each season.

 The island league was one of the two oldest in Cape Verde.
 Until the 1960s, the league included clubs from the entire southern portion of Cape Verde and functioned as a regional league.